 Environmental Science and Engineering D. Env Admission

 Applicants for the D.Env. degree must have an excellent scholastic record and must be acceptable to the admissions committee.
 Students must meet general requirements for admission to UCLA and have a 3.0 GPA on junior-senior work and a 3.5 GPA on graduate work leading to a Masters Degree.
-The overall academic record, including Graduate Record Examination (GRE) scores and Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examination scores (for students whose native language is not English), must reflect exceptional verbal and quantitative skills and drive toward academic achievement.
+The overall academic record must reflect exceptional verbal and quantitative skills and drive toward academic achievement.

-All applicants must provide a narrative statement indicating how their professional goals can be met through the ESE Program and submit three letters of recommendation, preferably from faculty members.
-The program is also interested in special qualities, awards, and achievements not reflected in the student’s academic record.
+- Please follow the instructions for the “Statement of Purpose” and “Personal Statement” sections on the general graduate admissions form.
+As part of these statement, please include, as appropriate for you, a narrative statement indicating how your professional goals can be met through the ESE Program.
+The program is also interested in special qualities, awards, and achievements not reflected in the academic record section of the application.